tidwall/json.c/README.md

 # json.c

-An fast little JSON library for C.
+A fast little JSON library for C.

 ## Features